Toast Titanium maker

 In mid-July at the Macworld CreativePro Conference & Expo, Roxio offered MacCentral

-of Toast 6 Titanium, a forthcoming version of the company’s CD and DVD authoring software that offers further integration with digital audio and video and numerous other enhancements.
+a sneak preview of Toast 6 Titanium, a forthcoming version of the company’s CD and DVD authoring software that offers further integration with digital audio and video and numerous other enhancements.
 The company plans to roll out the software’s retail release in early September.